jeromerg/NCase/README.md

 }
 ```

-This definition generates the cartesian product between all groups of property assignments for both contributors.
+This definition generates the cartesian product of all groups of property assignments for both contributors.
 It simply works!

 Combining Sets
 --------------